SEND Information Report for Gravenhurst Academy

 We ask pupil’s for their views on their needs and record this on their Support Plans.

-Students with SEN have access to extra if appropriate during assessments.
+Students with SEND have access to extra if appropriate during assessments.

 How do we assess and review children and young people’s progress towards outcomes?